Skip to main content

 For example if a "first" step is to optimize itself, and its parent is a "list" step, then it can simply replace itself with the first entry in the list of plans the "list" step contains.
 More advanced examples may include topics such as joining tables in a database, or adding selection sets to a remote GraphQL operation.

 The optimize method is called starting with the dependencies (leaves) and working its way up the dependents (trunk) of the execution plan's directed acyclic graph.
-Since plans should only talk to their ancestors (and not their descendents) during optimize, this ensures that their dependencies remain what the class expects until after it is optimized.
+Since plans should only talk to their ancestors (and not their descendants) during optimize, this ensures that their dependencies remain what the class expects until after it is optimized.

 Once optimization is complete, Grafast tree shakes again to remove any unnecessary steps from the execution plan.